davifelipef/davifelipef/README.md

 - 👀 I’m interested in continuously studying programming so I can become a developer and begin to work as one
-- 🌱 I’m currently learning Javascript and C#, and already have a good understanding about
+- 🌱 I’m currently learning Javascript and React, and already have a good understanding about
 HTML and CSS
 - 💞️ I’m looking to collaborate on anything